mrajeev08/sub-util/README.md

-                       Rscript passed for syncfrom --pulldown           Pass this arg if you just want to pull down the results from the script either using the syncfrom/to tags in the scripts on the cmd line args (see -sf and -st -md , --modules      Other modules to load in slurm script, should be passed as string of module names separated by a space and in quotes
+                       Rscript passed for syncfrom --pulldown           Pass this arg if you just want to pull down the results from the script either using the syncfrom/to tags in the script or the cmd line args (see -sf and -st) -md , --modules      Other modules to load in slurm script, should be passed as string of module names separated by a space and in quotes